Managing your projects

 The Projects section in the API reference has full details of the available fields you can set for a project.

-Each project has an associated color to make it easy to identify them on the schedule.
+Each project has an associated color to make it easy to identify associated items on the schedule.
 By default, this is is blue.
 You can specify a custom color using hex codes (not sure which hex code to use?
-This site makes it easy: http://htmlcolorcodes.com).
+This site makes it easy: https://htmlcolorcodes.com).
 Here’s an example of a red color:

 "color": "FF2D00",